Snow in a dream falling gently over a quiet winter landscape with a bare tree

 Snow changes everything quietly.
 You go to sleep — and in the morning the world is different.
 All the edges have rounded, all the tracks have disappeared.
 The city’s noise has softened.
 Familiar routes feel foreign.
 Snow does not announce its arrival.
 It simply falls — and what was yesterday is hidden beneath the white today.

-Snow is one of the most contradictory images.
+Snow is an image full of inner contradictions.
 It is purity and beauty.
 It is cold and numbness.
 It is shelter and concealment.
 It is a pause that will restore strength — and a frost that stops growth.
 Everything depends on how you are with it — and how it is with you.

 When snow comes in a dream, it always carries a message about something that is slowing or stopping.
 About something waiting for spring.
 About the need for silence.
-And perhaps right now, reading these lines, you feel something similar — a longing for a white pause, a clean page, the possibility of beginning again.
-Allow that feeling to simply be present as you read.
+And it truly happens: even now, that very white pause is asking itself within you — a clean page, the possibility of beginning again.
+Allow that wish to be present as you read.

 Snow falls.
 You stand and watch.
 Large flakes or fine powder — they descend, each snowflake its own.
 Quiet.
 Very quiet.
 Something inside calms.

-Falling snow in a dream is one of the most peaceful images.
+Falling snow in a dream carries within it deep tranquility.
 It speaks of a state of inner quiet that you are approaching or seeking.
 It is an image of slowing — slowing, not stopping.
 When bustle retreats to the background and the possibility of simply being present appears.

 Notice: are you watching the snow from inside — through a window — or from outside?
 If from inside — this points to observing the world from a safe distance.
 If outside, and snowflakes are touching you — more direct contact with change, more physical.